-There is a lot of things to do in Nicaragua, and you can easily spend months here.
-These are some our best tips and experiences we did on our 2-month trip around Nicaragua.
+There are many things to do in Nicaragua, and you can easily spend months here.
+These are some our the best tips and experiences we did on our 2-month trip around Nicaragua.

 Every backpacker will give you their bucket list of things to do in Nicaragua, and we did our top recommended activities.